How to Create a Mobile App: A Complete Development Guide

 Going through a 10-page registration form, for example, will turn away potential users.

-The value of your app should increase the more dedicated your users are.
+The value of your app should increase as your users become more dedicated.
 Giving access to exclusive features is a great way to reward users who dedicate a lot of time to your app.
 Users will get the impression that your app is well worth their time.

 People share things that they can connect with emotionally.
-It can be something valuable or funny or unusual.
+It can be something valuable, funny, or unusual.
 Emotions are used in virtually every industry to drive market growth.

 There are plenty of tactics that can improve the chances of your app going viral.
 These are four tactics that may help to stimulate your app’s success in the market.